bugzilla/bugzilla.github.io/contributing/funding.md

 <h3>Ongoing "Nice to have" expenses</h3>

+<h4>General project fund</h4>

-<p>Any money received beyond the goals in the above two categories will go into
+<p>Any money received beyond the goals listed above will go into a pool to be
-a pool to be used towards hiring a developer to work on code or review submitted patches.
+used towards hiring a developer to work on code or review submitted patches for one-off projects.
 Once enough money collects to be worth funding a project, we'll have someone work on it.</p>

-<p>Current accumulated unspent balance of one-time and recurring donations exceeding the above goals:</p>
+<p>Current accumulated unspent balance of one-time and recurring donations
+exceeding the above goals:</p>
 <div class="fundprogress"><span class="fundprogressbar_current">$0</span></div>

+<h4>Permanent developer</h4>

 <p>Our pie-in-the-sky goal right now is to have a permanent part-time developer
 to work around 20 hours per per week on Bugzilla on whatever needs doing, and not just one-off projects.
-To do this, we anticipate needing about $4000 per month.</p>
+To do this, we anticipate needing about $4000 per month in recurring donations.</p>

-<p>Single-month recurring donations exceeding the above necessary expenses</p>
+<p>Single-month recurring donations exceeding the above necessary expenses:</p>

 <div class="fundprogress">
 <span class="fundprogressbar_current">$0</span>